 Medical Center Charges

 The doctors, nurses and clinical staff at Saint Francis Medical Center are dedicated to keeping patients healthy by providing very good care.
-If Saint Francis does not meet a need or room exists for improvement, please call 573-331-3000 and ask to speak to the department manager/director to voice your concern.
-If your concern is not resolved, you may contact:
+To provide feedback, or if you’d like to let us know about an area where Saint Francis does not meet a need or where room exists for improvement, please call 573-331-3927.

-For more information on Patient Rights/Responsibilities, please see our Patient Rights, Responsibilities and Advanced Directives brochure.
+For more information, please see our Patient Rights, Responsibilities, Advance Directives and Financial Assistance brochure.